PCCLibrary/instruction-requests/docs/file_upload_implementation.md

 6. **Media Library Configuration**: Verify the media-library configuration is correct.
    - Should use 'public' disk: `'disk_name' => env('MEDIA_DISK', 'public')`
    - Max file size setting: `max_file_size' => 1024 * 1024 * 20 // 20MB`

+7. **URL Generation Issues**: If files physically exist in the permanent folder but URLs still point to temporary location:
+   - Check that associated files have `temporary` property explicitly set to `false`
+   - Verify that `CustomPathGenerator` has the correct default value (`false`) for the `temporary` property
+   - Clear the media cache using `php artisan cache:clear`
+   - Check permissions on both the temporary and permanent directories

 ## Detailed Implementation Improvements